 Greyhound Bus Accidents

-to reach their destinations than other forms of transportation, bus trips often cost a fraction of other types of travel, which makes taking the bus an attractive option for many people.
+to reach their destinations than other forms of transportation, Bus trips, often cost a fraction of other types of travel, which makes taking the bus an attractive option for many people.
 These buses, often referred to as motor coaches, pose many of the same risks as other types of buses.
-Motorcoach passengers can suffer serious injuries in accidents, and other motorists often sustain extremely serious injuries when motor coaches collide with them.
+Motorcoach passengers can sustain serious injuries in accidents, and other motorists often sustain extremely serious injuries when motor coaches collide with them.

-Because Greyhound and similar companies are in the business of transporting passengers along regular routes for fixed rates, they are considered common carriers under the law.
+Because Greyhound and similar companies are in the business of transporting passengers along regular routes for set rates, they are considered common carriers under the law.
 As a result, most jurisdictions require them to exercise the highest degree of care for the safety of their passengers.
 This means that the passengers that are injured in Greyhound bus accidents are typically entitled to compensation for any losses they experience as a result of the accident.
 That said, victims should retain an attorney to ensure that any settlement they’re offered by the insurance company adequately compensates them for all of their losses.

 School Bus Accidents

-In cases where a public school district operates a school bus, the rules we mentioned above regarding claims against public entities will likely apply.
-Therefore, it’s in a victim’s best interest to hire an attorney with experience bringing claims against public schools.
-Victims should take action as soon as they possibly can, because even a slight delay could result in forfeiting the right to recover compensation.
+In cases where a public school district operates a school bus, the rules regarding claims against public entities mentioned above will likely apply.
+Victims, therefore, must hire an attorney with experience in bringing claims against public schools as soon as they possibly can, because even a slight delay could result in you forfeiting your right to recover compensation.
 Cases involving privately operated school buses typically proceed just like any other personal injury case involving private parties.
 Victims, however, must also act quickly in these, too, because waiting to start your claim can result in the loss or destruction of evidence critical to your case.

-If you were hurt in a bus accident, don’t waste any more time.
-Don’t miss out on your opportunity for compensation.
-Call our office now for your free consultation.
-Because we take all of our personal injury cases on a contingency fee basis, you pay nothing unless we win your case.
+If a bus accident injured you, call our office right now for your free consultation!
+Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877, or contact us now by CLICKING HERE.

 See what past clients have to say: